Date Published: 1 September 2016

 Sale purchase agreement

-The content of the sale purchase agreement varies vastly from deal to deal.
+The content of the sale-purchase agreement varies vastly from a deal to a deal.
 Ultimately, the commercial terms would also depend on the bargaining power of the respective parties and on the result of the negotiations (which usually run concurrently with the due diligence exercise).
-It is recommended (from the vendor’s perspective) that the vendor’s lawyers prepare the first draft of the sale purchase agreement and that the purchaser’s lawyers review the draft and propose amendments.
+It is recommended (from the vendor’s perspective) that the vendor’s lawyers prepare the first draft of the sale-purchase agreement and that the purchaser’s lawyers review the draft and propose amendments.
 Nevertheless, it is common practice that the purchaser’s lawyers prepare the draft of the sale and purchase agreement, and would control the drafting and finalisation of the sale and purchase agreement.

 One common term that one can expect to be negotiated between the parties would be the non-compete and non-solicitation clauses, whereby the vendor is expected to agree to not compete with the target company or solicit any of its employees for a certain period of time after the sale.

 Vendors and purchasers should also consider how payment is to be made, in various tranches, subject to any price adjustment mechanism based on profits, say, or at once upon completion, and whether there is a need for monies to be held in escrow.